Bicycle Accident Lawyer Vero Beach, FL

 Steps To Take After A Bike Accident

 If you’re in a bicycle accident, you should follow these steps immediately after the collision.
-These tasks are vital in the event your attorney from Tuttle Law takes your case to court.
+These tasks are vital in the event your attorney from Tuttle Larsen, P.A. takes your case to court.

 1. Get Medical Attention Immediately